cyllab/CalcUS/README.md

 	<img width="300" src="static/frontend/calcus.png">
 </p>

-# CalcUS - Computational Chemistry Web Platform
+# CalcUS - Quantum Chemistry Web Platform
-CalcUS is a computational chemistry plateform.
+CalcUS is a quantum chemistry plateform.
 It strives for simplicity, clarity and efficiency.
-It brings all the necessary tools to perform computational chemistry in a user-friendly web interface.
+It brings all the necessary tools to perform quantum chemistry in a user-friendly web interface.

 This project is developed by the Legault group at the Université de Sherbrooke (Sherbrooke, Canada).